Maintain a healthy diet

 Exercises at home or in your room

 - Blogilates- YouTube channel and website offers a massive library of pilates-style toning classes.
-In response to the outbreak, they created a 14-day quarantine workout plan.

 - HIIT workouts - 20-minute high intensity interval training (HIIT) workouts you can do at home.